Aviral-Sharma-2578/optimization_project/README.md

 1. `subgradient.py`: Implements the subgradient method for solving the Lagrangian dual problem.
 2. `surrogate.py`: Implements the surrogate subgradient method for solving a modified Lagrangian dual.
-3. `tabu_search.py`: Implements the Tabu Search algorithm to solve the capacitated plant location problem.
+3. `lagrangian_tabu_search.py`: Implements the Tabu Search combined with Lagrangian Relaxation to solve the capacitated plant location problem.

 ---